H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 The shared variables in our LTQueue version are as follows.

 Note that we have described a very specific and simple way to organize the tree nodes in dLTQueue in a min-heap-like array structure hosted on the sole dequeuer.
 We will resume our description of the related tree-structure procedures `parent()` (@ltqueue-parent), `children()` (@ltqueue-children), `leafNodeIndex()` (@ltqueue-leaf-node-index) with this representation in mind.
-However, our algorithm doesn't strictly require this representation and can be substituted with other more-optimized representations & distributed placements, as long as the similar tree-structure procedures are supported.
+However, our algorithm does not strictly require this representation and can be substituted with other more-optimized representations & distributed placements, as long as the similar tree-structure procedures are supported.

 #pseudocode-list(line-numbering: none)[
   + *Shared variables*